Introduction

 encoded polyline An encoded polyline is a compact representation of a polyline used in mapping and routing applications.
 Instead of storing a series of coordinate pairs explicitly, an encoded polyline uses a string of characters to represent the polyline data efficiently.
 This encoding is commonly used in applications like Google Maps and other mapping services to reduce the amount of data that needs to be transmitted or stored.
 An example of an encoded polyline: _kv~uF|y~wGdkZ~gAx|]t@

-On this page, you’ll find various examples demonstrating how to use the API for various scenarios.
+In this section, you’ll find various examples demonstrating how to use the API for various scenarios.
 The API primarily supports two main use cases:

 1. Planning and Scheduling: Generates an optimized schedule for a fleet’s tours, considering constraints related to jobs and vehicles.